Science Projects for Kids

 My Dad Friend had previously suggested The Birds and Bees Sex Talk which was very popular so I have been hounding him for other topic suggestions since he seems to have his pulse on parenting issues.
 He was stressed out about his kids’ science projects for school.
 His 6th grader just had a Science Fair Day where everyone exhibited their school science projects and I bugged him so much he actually blackberried me the projects he saw as he walked around the room.

 And here they are, plus a few more that I added.
-And might I add that there are a lot of Science Project for kids’ websites out there in cyberspace.
+And might I add that there are a lot of science projects for kids’ websites out there in cyberspace.
 Apparently, this is a rite of passage that everyone is keen to cash in on.
 So, I am suggesting science project ideas that do not require major purchases in the form of a kit!
 I also have added a few websites with great science project ideas laid out in a very accessible way.

 Which paper towel absorbs the most liquid?